Ben Patterson: Biography

-Returning to New York and receiving his master's at the end of 1965 decided to retire from art, to live a "normal life".
+After returning to New York, Patterson worked as a music cataloger at the New York Public Library, including on its Rodgers and Hammerstein Archives of Recorded Sound at the New York Public Library for the Performing Arts, and earned a Master of Library Science from Columbia University in 1967..

+Around 1970, he stepped back from regular art-making to live what he called an "ordinary life".
 Despite the "retreat" he participated in the São Paulo Biennale in 1983, and his works are featured in the Silverman Collection exhibitions around the United States.

-After quitting artistic activity, he continued his career in art.
+During his break from art, he held several arts-administration positions.
 He worked as general manager in the Symphony of the New World (1970–72), as assistant director of the Department of Cultural Affairs for New York City (1972–74), as director of development for the Negro Ensemble Company (1982–84), and as National Director for Pro Musica Foundation Inc. (1984–86).

 In 1988 he left his retreat, with a solo exhibition of new assemblages and installations at Emily Harvey Gallery in New York.
 He participated in several Fluxus Festival, and exhibitions of the group.
 Between 1988 and 2003, he participated in nine group and four solo exhibits at the gallery.
-He died in Wiesbaden, during a trip to Germany.
+In 2012 the city of Wiesbaden awarded him its Kulturpreis.
+He died at his home in Wiesbaden, Germany, and was survived by three children and two grandchildren.

 Patterson cited the artists Robert Watts, George Brecht and Dick Higgins as his greatest influences.

 Patterson was the subject of an episode of the BBC Radio 4 series An Alternative History of Art, presented by Naomi Beckwith and broadcast on March 14, 2018.